 Neal also is a practicing attorney with experience in copyright, trademark, labor, and employment law.
 He received his law degree from the University of Virginia.
 Outside work, he enjoys travel, tennis, and learning languages.

 Falon became the Director of FPC Preschool in July 2014.
 A native of Statesville, she attended Statesville High School and UNC-Charlotte.
 She earned her B.A. in Communication Studies and Journalism and her M.Ed. from UNC-Charlotte.
 In between her undergraduate and graduate studies, Falon worked in the non-profit sector for four years.

 Prior to coming to FPC Preschool, Falon taught kindergarten in Iredell-Statesville Schools for two years and then took a year off to stay at home after the birth of her daughter.
 She brings to her ministry at the preschool a strong background in education and a passion for helping young children grow and learn.

 Falon and her husband, Clay, are members at FPC.
-They live downtown with their three-year old, Harper (who attends FPC Preschool), and their eight-year old black lab, CJ.
+They live downtown with their five-year old, Harper (who attended FPC Preschool), their 6-month old, Hattie, and their old black lab, CJ.

 Serving on staff at FPC as the office administrator marks the third time Cheryl has been connected with the PC(USA).
 A B.A. in History from Presbyterian College and summer employment at Bethelwoods Camp and Conference Center were her first two relationships with the Presbyterian Church.
 Serving in ministry through office hospitality, worship bulletin and newsletter preparation, website management, and record keeping are a great match with Cheryl’s personality and skill set.